 For postal employees, the leave year begins with the first full pay period in a calendar year and ends with the start of the next leave year.
-Up to twelve workweeks of annual leave, sick leave, LWOP, or a combination of these, depending on the situation, may be used for FMLA covered conditions.
+Up to twelve workweeks of annual leave, sick leave, LWOP, or a combination of these, depending on the situation, may be used by eligible employees (including those in NTFT duty assignments) for FMLA covered conditions.
 LWOP must be approved for FMLA covered conditions when requested by an eligible employee.